 How to Identify the Heat Cycle

-When considering the estrus cycle, you might expect bleeding.
+You might expect bleeding.
 Although a small amount of bleeding and discharge may occur, it is not common.
-The changes caused by the heat cycle are more behavioral.
-Some examples of behavioral changes include:
+The changes are more behavioral.
+Examples include:

 - Rubbing against people or objects